 As an added layer of verification & security, PayUSATax requires the zip code in the gift cards to match the payer’s address.

-Therefore, you must register your gift cards before using them on PayUSATax.
+Therefore, you must register your gift cards before using them on PayUSATax; otherwise, you will get an error like in the image below.

-To register your gift cards, please visit the website printed on the back of your gift cards.
+To register your gift cards, please visit the website on the back of your gift cards.

 Step 1: Select the type of payment you would like to send to the IRS